jjvanzon/Circular-Language-Spec/spec/object-resolution/cascading-overriding.md

 Actually it was even more refined.
 Each value of the style, for instance the ForeColor, BorderColor, FontName or FontSize, could be individually overridden.

-Dang, does not seem that simple.
+Dang, might not seem that simple.
 Hmmm, what to do with that.

 The Point object’s styles might actually return the values as overridden.